alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 - Start game.
 - Flash back, Zeldo and lank talk.
 Zeldo leaves.
 Lank gets attacked.
 Fade to black.
 - In house.
 Fairy talk to you whatever.
-- Grab banjo.
-- Learn to play.
-- Get money from playing to people.
+- Talk to teach for banjo.
-- Get boomerang or shield.
+- Unlock field and/or forest.
+Field needs chicken.
 - Go through woods.
 Navy lets you in.
 - Get sword from chest.
 - Fight and kill Lime & Mask.
 - Navy is sad.
-Give you bowl.
+Give you college savings.
-- Grab duck.
-Give to Jane.
-Says come back later till soup is done (beat lime)
-- Get soup.
-Give to Bob.
-Soup is like potion.
 - Go to ice castle
-- Gather ducks for switches.
+- Gather ducks across hiroll.
 - Dodge ball
 - Tennis
 - Reveal.
 Get bomb.